About the Samá / Dieta

 - Frozen or Cold Food and Drinks

-- Mammals (Red and White Meats), Specifically Pork
+- Mammals (Red and White Meats), Especially All Pork Products

 - Factory Raised Fowl